-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Traxler is shown as a purple triangle. (analysis methodology)
+Traxler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Traxler sponsored bills primarily in these issue areas:

 Government Operations and Politics (19%) Environmental Protection (16%) Housing and Community Development (12%) Economics and Public Finance (12%) Emergency Management (12%) Science, Technology, Communications (9%) Agriculture and Food (9%) Health (9%)

 Some of Traxler’s most recently sponsored bills include...

 - H.R.
 5679 (102nd): Departments of Veterans Affairs and Housing and Urban Development, and Independent Agencies …

 - H.Con.Res.
 172 (102nd): Providing for the printing of a revised edition of the booklet entitled …

 - H.R.
 2519 (102nd): Departments of Veterans Affairs and Housing and Urban Development, and Independent Agencies …